jeremy-daily/SSS2/README.md

 # Software Design
 There are three sets of files needed to make the SSS2 work.
 All the software in this repository is for Arduino.

   1. Board Definitions.
 This file declares the pin settings and defines the functions needed to communicate with the chips on board.
-For example, there is a difference between the SSS2-R02 boards and the SSS-R03 boards in the way the chip select pin is accessed for the digitial potentiometers.
-This file is `SSS2_board_defs_rev_X.h`
+For example, there is a difference between the SSS2-R02, SSS-R03, and SSS-R05 boards in the way the chip select pin is accessed for the digital potentiometers.
+This file is `SSS2_board_defs_rev_X.h` (TODO: a definitions file is needed for the Rev2 board.)
   2. Settings processor.
 This file sets up the function calls for all of the commands.
 This is decoupled from the communications module to enable different ways of communicating with the SSS2.
 This file is `SSS2_functions.h`
   3. Communications Interface.
 This the main wrapper file that provides an interface between the user and the SSS2 functions.
 The primary method of communications is Serial over USB, but CAN, LIN, J1708, WiFi (with the ESP8266) or others are enabled by customizing this main file.
 This file is usually called `SSS2_communications_over_serial.ino` and contains functions for all SSS2 variants.
 This means the lower level files need to tolerate differences.